huzaifa678/kinetics-pipeline/README.md

 # 2. Self-hosted CI runner (its own layer; reads the VPC from the NETWORK layer —
 #    NOT infra).
 No VPN.
 Seeds the PAT.
 Now the runner is up before infra/cluster.
+#    ← These 3 are the ONLY laptop applies; everything below runs in CI.
 RUNNER_PAT=… ENVIRONMENT=prod ./scripts/bootstrap-runner.sh

-# 3. Cluster-access bootstrap — ONE command, run by a cluster admin ON THE VPN.
-#    Re-checks network → applies infra (enable_hyperpod=false, a clean apply) →
-#    pauses for you to connect the Client VPN → applies the cluster layer
-#    (ci-deployer RBAC + ArgoCD).
-No -target, no expected failures.
-RUNNER_PAT=… ENVIRONMENT=prod ./scripts/bootstrap-cluster-access.sh   # from repo root
+# 3. infra → CI (terraform-apply, GitHub-hosted).
+First run enable_hyperpod=false.
+#    Creates the access entries (incl. the gated cluster-admin entry) + Client VPN.
+#
+# 4. Cluster bootstrap → CI, NO laptop/VPN: dispatch the `cluster-bootstrap` workflow
+#    and approve the `production` Environment.
+It assumes the gated cluster-admin role
+#    on the in-VPC runner and creates the ci-deployer RBAC + ArgoCD once.
+Thereafter
+#    the least-privilege terraform-apply `cluster_apply` job reconciles it.
+#    (Laptop/VPN fallback if you skip the gated role: bootstrap-cluster-access.sh.)

-# 4. Once ArgoCD shows `hyperpod-dependencies` Synced+Healthy, bring HyperPod up
+# 5. Once ArgoCD shows `hyperpod-dependencies` Synced+Healthy, bring HyperPod up
 #    (default enable_hyperpod=true) — the SageMaker cluster now creates cleanly.
 terraform -chdir=terraform/infra apply -var-file=terraform.tfvars.prod